 We all know Damian Lewis is not a stranger to spy stories.
 He played Hector Meredith, an MI5 agent, in John le Carre’s Our Kind of Traitor on big screen.
 Our beloved Nicholas Brody was a double agent in Homeland.
-And Damian recently narrated real-life spy stories in the docu-drama Spy Wars with Damian Lewis.
-And today I will take you all back to “Time Out London Spy Weekend” in 2016 where Damian reads from le Carre’s memoir The Pigeon Tunnel.
+Damian narrated real-life spy stories in the docu-drama Spy Wars with Damian Lewis.
+We will see him as cold war era MI6 agent Nicholas Elliott in the upcoming mini-series A Spy Among Friends.
+And today I will take you all back to “Time Out London Spy Weekend” in 2016 where Damian read from le Carre’s memoir The Pigeon Tunnel.

 One of my best friends from high school, who lives in Istanbul, and I, who live in the US, make a decision to meet somewhere in between and choose London as sort of a mid-point.
 We buy our tickets in February for our very anticipated London trip in May.
 And now that I am back from the trip, I just can’t help congratulate myself for randomly choosing the BEST week in May to be in London!
 Continue reading “Throwback Thursday to Damian Lewis at Time Out London Spy Weekend”

 The Guardian has recently shared a video of Damian Lewis reading from John le Carré’s Our Kind of Traitor in celebration of the author’s first memoir The Pigeon Tunnel coming out this week.
 Thanks to an event I will write about today I know this particular section Damian reads is one of his favorites in the book!
 So I wonder if Damian himself chose to read that section here.
 ENJOY!